 The Portfolio may engage in repurchase and reverse repurchase agreements and carry out securities lending transactions.
 These transactions will be used in combination with the Portfolio's other investment strategies in the most appropriate manner to allow the Portfolio to meet its investment objective and improve its performance.
 See Repurchase and reverse repurchase agreements risk and Risks relating to securities lending transactions for a description of these transactions and the strategies to be used by the Portfolio to reduce the risks related to these transactions.
 At the current time, the Portfolio does not intend to engage in repurchase and reverse repurchase transactions.

-Meritage Dynamic Growth Portfolio
+Meritage Growth Plus Portfolio (formerly the Meritage Dynamic Growth Portfolio)